How I plan to retire at age 40

 My goal is to have $10 000/month net income through non-physiotherapy-related income, which will allow me to make that CHOICE to work.
 This number will also allow me to meet all my current and future lifestyle needs.
 This value does not include inflation rates of greater than 3%, so I will have to re-adjust if inflation remains elevated and sticky.

 Long-Term Rental Properties (SEMI-ACTIVE)- Traditional long-term tenanted rental properties provide me with a certain monthly income that I use to offset the expenses of owning a home.
-Gross: $49 567.8/year Net: $9968.54 (had larger expenses this year)
+Gross: $50 789year Net: $19 898/year

 Short Term Rental Properties (Airbnb ) (ACTIVE): Short-term rental, that provides me with irregular income (seasonally dependent), and a lot more day-to-day involvement than Long term rentals